Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

 We started with a sample corpus of 1,324 news articles, divided into three monthly windows.
 The raw text needed significant cleaning and structuring before any modeling could begin.

-#### 1. Importing the Data

-Our data was organized into folders by month.
-We wrote a simple script to read all text files into our processing pipeline.
+First, we import the data with a simple script to read all text files into the processing pipeline.

 ```python
 # expand pandas df column display width to enable easy inspection